google/quiver-log/README.md

 Quiver Log
 ======

-Quiver log is a set of logging utilities that make it easy to configure and manage Dart's built in logging capabilities.
+Quiver log is a set of logging utilities

 # Documentation